Carot-Subsidiaries/fengari-web/README.md

 fengari-web should work in all modern browsers.

 Verified to work in:

-  - Chrome >= 38
-  - Firefox >= 19
-  - Safari >= 8
-  - Microsoft IE 11
-  - Microsoft Edge
+  - Manifest V3 🎉

 ## API